 - All students can enter the Annual Juried Student Exhibition for which there are 8-10 awards each year.

 - Each year Hartwick College awards outstanding students with the John Christopher Hartwick Scholarship award.
 Usually the Department of Art and Art History nominates two outstanding junior majors for this award; students who qualify for this nomination must show evidence of creativity, intellectual rigor, leadership skills, and involvement in a rich variety of activities both in and outside of the department.
-Only a few students campus wide win this award, but being nominated alone is considered a high academic honor.
-Students who are nominated for the John Christopher Hartwick Scholarship are honored with the designation, "Faculty Scholar."
+Only six students campus-wide win this award, but being nominated alone is considered a high academic honor.
+Students who are nominated for the John Christopher Hartwick Scholarship are honored with the designation "Faculty Scholar."

-- The Foreman Art Scholarships are awarded to superior incoming art students that have demonstrated need by the FAFSA in the hopes to make the Hartwick Art program a possibility for them.
+- The Foreman Art Scholarships are awarded to superior incoming art students who have demonstrated need by the FAFSA in the hopes to make the Hartwick Art program a possibility for them.

-- Art & Art History Endowed Fund for Excellence is offered twice a year onec in the fall and again in the spring.
+- Art & Art History Endowed Fund for Excellence is offered twice a year: once in the fall and again in the spring.
 It is intended to promote excellence in the Department of Art & Art History as well as provide full time students with access to funds needed to help them excel in their chosen area with a specific project.